bymaul/crkbd/README.md

 ## How To Use

-Open [usevia.app](https://usevia.app), open the `SAVE + LOAD` menu and load the configuration that have you downloaded
+Open [usevia.app](https://usevia.app), click on the `SAVE + LOAD` menu and load the configuration you have downloaded.

 ## Preview